AdobeDocs/experience-platform.en/help/dashboards/modify.md

 ## Widget library

-In addition to resizing and reordering widgets, you can select additional widgets to display on your dashboard or create new widgets using the **[!UICONTROL Widget library]**.
+In addition to resizing and reordering widgets, in the [!UICONTROL Profiles] and [!UICONTROL Segments] dashboards you can select additional widgets to display or create new widgets using the **[!UICONTROL Widget library]**.

 For step-by-step instructions on how to access and work with the [!UICONTROL Widget library], please refer to the [widget library guide](widget-library.md).